grosser/fast_gettext/README.markdown

 A lambda or anything that responds to `call` will do as callback.
 A good starting point may be `examples/missing_translations_logger.rb`.

 ###Plugins
-Want a yml, xml, database version ?
+Want a yml, xml version ?
 Write your own TranslationRepository!
     #fast_gettext/translation_repository/xxx.rb
     module FastGettext